mvincent7891/lite_rail/README.md

 ```

 Hmm... did that work?
-Well, we have outlite object relational mapping - let's use it!
+Well, we have our lite version of object relational mapping - let's use it!
 Call User.all and see if you've successfully created a new user.